 The Test Case page has the following components:

-On the left you can find the test case information given by the test manager:
+On the left side of the page, you can find test case information provided by the test manager:

-- Preconditions (optional) can be used to verify a set of conditions that must be in place before testing.
+Preconditions (optional) can verify the conditions that must be in place before testing.

-- Instructions (always given) these are the test steps you have to perform.
+Instructions (always given) are the steps the tester must complete.

-- Data (optional) is commonly used to specify any input required while running the test case for example login information or a sample record.
+Data (optional) is commonly used to specify the input required while running the test case (e.g. login information or a sample record).

-- The result category is a required field and defines the outcome of the test case.
-You can choose between pass, neutral, failed and blocking.
+The result category is a required field.
+It defines the outcome of the test case.
+Select an icon: choose pass, neutral, failed or blocking.

-- The description field can be used to explain the chosen test result category.
-You can explain what happened and give written feedback, which can be analyzed later by the test manager.
+The description field explains the chosen test result category.
+Describe what happened and provide feedback that can be analyzed later by the test manager.

-- The attachment field can be used to add attachments to a test result.
-These can be screenshots, PDFs, videos or other files that explain the situation.
+The attachment field is used to add files.
+These can be screenshots, PDFs, videos or other materials that explain the result.

 You can check the progress of your test runs in two ways:

-- In the test case screen.
-The left sidebar shows what test cases have results and what test cases have not.
+The left sidebar shows which test cases have results and which test cases do not.

-- Test cases with results are shown with the selected test result category.
+Test cases with results show the selected test result category.

-Expired test runs that where assigned to you, are no longer visible in your test runs overview.
-Contact your test manager if you still require access to an expired test run.
-Your test manager can activate the test run again.
+These test runs were assigned to you but are no longer visible on the Test Runs overview page.
+Contact your test manager if you require access to an expired test run.

-If all test cases in the test case screen have a test result category, you've completed the test run.
-You can click the Finish button in the last test case to finish the test run and return to your test runs overview.
+If all test cases on the Test Case page have a test result category, you've completed the test run.
+Click the Finish button on the last test case to complete the test run and return to the Test Runs overview page.

-If you completed all your test runs, the progress of all test runs will show a 100% in the test runs overview.
-As long as the test runs are set as active, you're able to adjust the test results.
-As soon as the end date of the test runs is reached, the test runs disappear from your test runs overview.
+If you complete all your test runs, the progress of all test runs shows 100% on the Test Runs overview page.
+As long as test runs are active, you can adjust test results.
+When the end date of the test run passes, the test run disappears from your Test Runs overview page.